-Google vs Bing: How the Search Giants Stack Up
+Google vs Microsoft Bing: A Detailed Comparison Of Two Search Engines

 Even so, not even Google can crawl the entire web.
 That is just not going to happen.

-This is why using structured data is so important.
+This is why using structured data is so important, especially now with AI overviews.
 It provides a data feed about your content so Google can understand it better, which can help you qualify for rich results and get more clicks and impressions.

 Microsoft Bing hasn’t released similar figures.
-However, this search engine index size estimating website puts the Microsoft Bing index at somewhere between 8 to 14 billion web pages.
+However, this search engine index size estimate website puts the Microsoft Bing index at somewhere between 8 to 14 billion web pages.

 The two engines have shared a little about their approaches to web indexing.